Baker Street robbery: Burglary

 At 2:00 am Rowlands decided he had enough material recorded to call the police again; he did not recontact his local station, but phoned Scotland Yard directly.
 Scotland Yard sent members of the Flying Squad to listen to the tapes, and they confirmed that they thought a burglary was taking place.
 The officers stayed with Rowlands until 8:30 am on Sunday 12 September when the gang returned to the shop and radioed the lookout.
 One of the gang members in the shop thanked him for staying on the roof all night and informed him that they planned to finish the job early that afternoon.
 At one stage in the morning a waiter from the Chicken Inn restaurant heard noises from within the bank and peered through the windows of the building to see if anything could be seen.
-Shortly afterwards Rowlands and listening policemen heard the final radio broadcast "Would you like to change to the other channel, over".
+Shortly afterwards Rowlands and listening policemen heard the final radio transmission "Would you like to change to the other channel, over".
 Rowlands thinks this was the code for leaving the bank.

 Police contacted bank staff and local security firms to open up their branches as they began to check 750 banks in an 8 mi radius.
 Each branch was visited by both bank staff and police.
 They visited the Baker Street branch of Lloyds at 3:30 pm on 12 September.
 They found the vault secure; they were unable to open the vault to check as it was time locked.
 It is not known if the gang were still in the vault at the time, although police suspect that they were, but keeping quiet following a warning from the lookout.

 During the burglary 268 safety deposit boxes were opened, about a quarter of the boxes present; the gang did not try to crack the bank's safe.
 Lord Hailsham owned one of the boxes in the bank; at the time of the robbery he was Lord Chancellor, the most senior member of the judiciary.
 Estimates of the amounts stolen vary between £150,000 and nearly £4 million.
 Because of the way the gang communicated the burglary was soon nicknamed "the walkie-talkie job".
 Although the common name for the events is the "Baker Street Robbery", it is legally defined as a burglary.
 A Dictionary of Law by the Oxford University Press defines robbery as "The offence of using force against any person, or putting them in fear of being subjected to force, in order to commit a theft"; burglary is defined as "The offence, under the Theft Act 1968, of ... entering a building ... with the intention of committing one of three specified crimes in it ... [including] theft."